FlohGro-dev/eleventy-plugin-img-magnifier/readme.md

 When the image is clicked, a js script loads and dynamically inserts a `<dialog>` HTML modal right before the image in its container.
 When the outside of the modal is clicked the `dialog` automatically disappears.
 The overall is styled and transitioned via native CSS `@starting-style` rule and `<dialog>` targeting.

+## Requirements

+It's based on ESM so Eleventy 3.0 minimum is required.